Autocar India

 19.72

 The Hyundai Creta King clearly has the upper hand when it comes to features.
 It stands out with larger alloy wheels and touchscreen, Boss mode, Level 2 ADAS and a 360-degree camera.
-Not only does it offer more equipment, but also a wider choice of powertrains, including naturally aspirated petrol and diesel options with both manual and automatic gearboxes.
-Even its turbo-petrol engine is more powerful than the Taigun's 1.5 TSI.
+Not only does it offer more equipment, but it also comes with a wider choice of powertrains, including naturally aspirated petrol and diesel options with both manual and automatic gearboxes.
+Even its turbo-petrol engine is more powerful than the Taigun’s 1.5 TSI.
 Yes, the Creta King 1.5 turbo-petrol commands a Rs 60,000 premium over the Volkswagen Taigun GT Plus Sport 1.5 TSI, but given the longer list of features and relatively more powertrains, it comes across as the more well-rounded package overall.

 Vinfast VF MPV 7 vs rivals: Price, specifications compared